Planning-Inspectorate/ODW-Service/docs/architecture/servicebus-functionapps.md

 ### Key Vault

-To call the function app APIs, they require an access code to be provided on the URL in the form *\<function_app_function\>?code=\<secret_access_token\>*.
+For anything to call the function app APIs, they require an access code to be provided on the URL in the form *\<function_app_function\>?code=\<secret_access_token\>*.
 When a new function is deployed then the relevant keyvaults in dev/test/prod need to be updated so that any applications which use these functions.

 There is some helper code in [getfunctionurlsandsetkeyvaultsecrets](../../functions/helper/getfunctionurlsandsetkeyvaultsecrets.py) which can be run locally to update the relevant secrets in keyvault.